rSignal86/QSL-BY-BUREAU/README.md

 2. Press ENTER
 3. Repeat
 4. Drink soda
-5. Generate labels
+5. sort by the number when you are din
+6. Drink Soda
-6. Ship with confidence
+7. Ship with confidence

 That’s it.